Pompeo Won't Say Whether He Owes Yovanovitch An Apology. 'I've Done What's Right'

 For days, the killing revived fears of an all-out war.
 Iran retaliated with strikes against two bases housing American troops in Iraq.
 No Americans died in the attack, though the U.S. military later revealed that 11 service members were injured.

 Tensions have since eased, but the episode has renewed questions about whether the president's "maximum pressure" campaign has emboldened Tehran.
-Since President Trump pulled out of the nuclear deal, Iran has shot down a U.S. drone, targeted oil tankers in the strategic Strait of Hormuz and been blamed for a debilitating attack on Saudi oil facilities.
+Since Trump pulled out of the nuclear deal, Iran has shot down a U.S. drone, targeted oil tankers in the strategic Strait of Hormuz, and been blamed for a debilitating attack on Saudi oil facilities.

 At the same time, Iran has stepped away from key provisions of the nuclear deal.
 In an interview this month with NPR, the country's foreign minister, Mohammad Javad Zarif, said "all limits" on centrifuges used to enrich uranium "are now suspended."